 This paper joins the literature that links the real economy to asset prices in a unified framework, such as Kaltenbrunner and Lochstoer (2010), Croce (2014), and Gourio (2012).
-It is mostly related to Boldrin et al. (2001) and Christiano et al. (2005).
-Boldrin et al. (2001) show that adding frictions in intersectoral factor mobility and habit formation in preferences to the standard business cycle model of Kydland and Prescott (1982) reproduces important business cycle and equity return properties, simultaneously.
+It is mostly related to Boldrin, Christiano and Fisher (2001) and Christiano, Eichenbaum and Evans (2005).
+Boldrin, Christiano and Fisher (2001) show that adding frictions in intersectoral factor mobility and habit formation in preferences to the standard business cycle model of Kydland and Prescott (1982) reproduces important business cycle and equity return properties, simultaneously.
 However, habit formation also leads to a counterfactually high volatility in the risk-free rate.
 Our model instead relies on Epstein and Zin (1989) recursive preferences and permanent productivity shocks to achieve both a high price of risk and low volatility in the risk-free rate.
-As in the standard New Keynesian framework, described in Woodford (2003) and explored by Christiano et al. (2005), frictions in the model result from nominal price and wage rigidities.
-While Christiano et al. (2005) focus on their business cycle implications, this paper analyzes the effects of these frictions on asset prices.
+As in the standard New Keynesian framework, described in Woodford (2003) and explored by Christiano, Eichenbaum and Evans (2005), frictions in the model result from nominal price and wage rigidities.
+While Christiano, Eichenbaum and Evans (2005) focus on their business cycle implications, this paper analyzes the effects of these frictions on asset prices.